CMU-313/nodebb-s25-mr-steaks/UserGuide.md

 2) Navigate to another page such as 'Categories'
 3) Return to the original topic page to ensure that the Same Question count persists (is the same as the count before you navigated away)
 ### Automated testing
+**Location**:<br>
-**Location**: Automated tests for Same Question button located in tests/topic.js.
+Automated tests for Same Question button located in tests/topic.js.
 Test suite name: 'same question topics' **Description**:<br>
 This new test suite checks that the count is initialized to 0, clicking the button increases the count by one, multiple users can increase the count, and one user cannot continually increase the count.
 We test the multiple users functionality by creating two test users, having the second user increase the count and seeing if the increase is reflected for the first user.
 While users can test that the button UI visually reflects the stored database count, the automated tests should be sufficient because we need to ensure that the same question count in the database is being properly updated and that the state is being preserved.